Celastrus: Description

 The leaves are alternate and simple, ovoid, and typically 5–20 cm long.
 The flowers are small, white, pink or greenish, and borne in long panicles; the fruit is a three-valved berry.

 In North America, they are known as bittersweet, presumably a result of confusion with the unrelated bittersweet (Solanum dulcamara) by early colonists.
 C. orbiculatus is a serious invasive weed in much of eastern North America.

 Species

-Plants of the World Online includes:
+As of June 2026, Plants of the World Online accepts the following 44 species: